-A beard trimmer is an important grooming tool for men that prefer to grow out their beard instead of shaving clean.
-Therefore, in the age where well groomed men dominate life, buying the best beard trimmer becomes an essential step for every man with facial hair.
+In the age where well groomed men dominate life, buying the best beard trimmer becomes an essential step for every man with facial hair.
+A beard trimmer is a grooming tool designed for men that prefer to grow out their beard instead of being clean shaven.

 After all, having an unkempt beard or stubble won’t do much good in terms of your looks and how people perceive you.
 Just look around you, the men that seem to have it all together are also the ones that are well groomed.

-Before we go into major detail, lets answer the all important question that brought you here in the first place; which beard trimmer is the best as of the January 2018?
+Before we go into major detail, lets answer the all important question that brought you here in the first place; which beard trimmer is the best as of February 2018?

 Top 7 Best Beard Trimmers of 2018

-We will cover these top 7 trimmers for men that are listed above in way more detail below, so for those of you who want all the ins and outs, let’s first look at what to consider prior to making a smart purchase.
+We will cover these great trimmers for men that are listed above in way more detail below, so for those of you who want all the ins and outs, let’s first look at what to consider prior to making a smart purchase.

 What To Consider Before Buying